lujanfernaud/sinatra-image-gallery/README.md

 - Sort out typing cursor appearing on buttons
 - Sort out typing cursor appearing on modals on screens smaller than 768px

-## Things to add

-- Sharing buttons and an individual view for each image